-The Executive Committee of the Graduate Student Organization articulates graduate student reaction to possible changes in all aspects of the University Graduate School program.
-Appointed by the dean, its members are a subset of the larger Graduate Student Organization and represent particular constituencies that mirror those that the Graduate Council members represent.
+The Executive Committee of the Graduate and Professional Student Organization articulates graduate student reaction to possible changes in all aspects of the University Graduate School program.
+Appointed by the dean, its members are a subset of the larger Graduate and Professional Student Organization and represent particular constituencies that mirror those that the Graduate Council members represent.
 It also selects two of its members to serve as nonvoting members of the Graduate Council.
 Executive Committee members and the dean determine the agenda for the monthly meetings.
 Whenever proposed changes in graduate education come before the Graduate Council, the dean seeks the advice and opinions of the Executive Committee.
 Members of the Executive Committee give their views on the reports of various ad hoc University Graduate School committees, including any proposed changes in the Ph.D. requirements.
-The heads of departmental graduate student organizations form the Executive Committee's parent body, the Graduate and Professional Student Organization, which meets monthly with the dean to discuss any University Graduate School's standing and ad hoc committees, and the Graduate Faculty assist the dean and administrative staff in maintaining the highest quality of graduate education at Indiana University.
+The heads of departmental graduate student organizations form the Executive Committee's parent body, the Graduate and Professional Student Organization, which meets monthly with the dean to discuss any University Graduate School issue the students wish to address.
+Both student groups, together with the Graduate Council, the University Graduate School's standing and hoc committees, and the Graduate Faculty assist the dean and administrative staff in maintaining the highest quality of graduate education at Indiana University.